Firefighter, Pre-Service Education and Training

 All competencies specified for this program must be met and therefore attendance is critical at all times.

-The Ontario Association of Fire Chiefs (OAFC) through the Endorsement Review Board (ERB) endorses the program content of the Pre–Service Firefighter Education and Training program.
 This curriculum is based on the Ontario Fire Marshal's "Ontario Standardized Curriculum for Firefighters (2008)" which meets the body of knowledge and practical skills required to meet the job–related performance objectives specified in the Ontario Fire Services Firefighter Standards.
 Graduates of the Pre–Service Firefighter Education and Training Program are eligible to write the OFM Provincial Firefighter Test.

 - Ontario Secondary School Diploma with a majority of senior credits at the College Preparation (C), University Preparation (U) or University/College Preparation (M) level or Mature Student Status (age 19 or older).